fizaan/faypixelengine/README.md

 - Technical requirements

 This project was tested with Java v13 on Windows 10, but it should run with 1.8 as well.
 You will need Maven Apache Maven 3+.
-I used

-Apache Maven 3.5.3

 - Setup

-Import this repo into Eclipse or your favourite Java IDE.
-Add the json-simple-1.1.1.jar dependency.

-- Getting started

-Run the src/helloworld examples to get started.
-Essentially, here is all you need:
+Import this repo then run the src/helloworld examples to get started.
+Please see the bottom for compiling and running using maven
+Essentially, here is all you need to do:

 ```
 package helloworld;